meljoy1099/Movie-Analysis-P1/README.md

    Josh Gad and Alan Tudyk are highly profitable due to their appearance in several Disney movies, but those profits did not translate to user and critic ratings.    <br />
 <img src = "./images/actor_critic_ratings.png" width=60%>

- Natalie Portman and Gwyneth Paltrow are the actors with highest not appearing in the Avengers and Frozen movies, while still scoring high with the critics.
+ Natalie Portman and Gwyneth Paltrow are the actors not appearing in the Avengers and Frozen movies, while still scoring high with the critics.

 ## Conclusions